fritzing/fritzing-docs/README.md

   - Toolbar

 3. [Breadboardview](01_quickstart/03_breadboardview.md)
-  1. Building a Circuit
+  a.
+Building a Circuit
     - Starting a new project
     - transfer your Circuit
     - Editing properties
     - Exporting a circuit
-  2. external learning material
+  b. external learning material

 4. [Schematicview](01_quickstart/04_schematicview.md)
   - Connections